pkicki/tisaf/README.md

-# Deep Multispectral Networks
+# Neural Planning

-This repository contains work on processing multispectral data using deep neural networks in application to classification of terrains.
+This repository contains work on the path planning with the use of neural networks.

 ## Dependencies